tendaiactivetutors-beep/Bright-AutoMobile-Car-Sales/README.md

 Bright Motors has recently appointed a new **Head of Sales** tasked with **expanding the dealership network, improving sales performance, and optimising inventory**.
 However, leadership currently lacks a clear, data-driven view of:

-- Which **car makes and models** are actually driving revenue and profit.
+- Which **car makes and models** are actually driving revenue and profit?.
-- How **price, mileage, and year of manufacture** influence what customers buy.
+- How **price, mileage, and year of manufacture** influence what customers buy?.
-- Which **regions** are over- or under-performing.
+- Which **regions** are over- or under-performing?.
-- What **emerging customer preferences** (e.g. fuel type, vehicle age) should shape future stock and marketing decisions.
+- What **emerging customer preferences** (e.g. fuel type, vehicle age) should shape future stock and marketing decisions?.

 Without these insights, the dealership risks misallocating inventory, running ineffective marketing campaigns, and missing growth opportunities in high-potential regions.